Start off with a Few Basic but Key Crypto Concepts.

 Ripple (XRP) for example uses something called gateways, a series of private blockchains, to improve the speed of traditional banking.

 With crypto, only an owner has the ability to spend or transfer their coins or tokens to another crypto wallet, no matter where on the planet the recipient is.

-Also known as Peer-to-peer.
-You can directly transfer to or receive crypto from another person.
+You or I can directly transfer to or receive crypto from any other person.
 There’s no central authority to go through because the blockchain replaces the need for it.
 No middlemen to grant or deny approval or charge an extra fee.
-The people involved have control over what happens.
+Only the parties involved have control over what happens.

 It’s the combination of technology + currency, which opens up so many possibilities.

-So far we’ve covered these core concepts:
+We’ve covered these core concepts:

 - Cryptocurrencies exist as digital ledgers built on blockchain technology.

 - Blockchains keep permanent and immutable records of ownership for each coin or token.